igrishaev/pg2/docs/migrations.md

 Pay attention to the following points.

 - A single file might have as many SQL expressions as you want.
-There is no need to separate them with magic comments like `--;;` as Migratus requires.
+There is no need to separate them with magic comments like `--;;` as Migratus does.
 The whole file is executed in a single query.
 Use the standard semicolon at the end of each expression.

 - There is no a hidden transaction management.
 Transactions are up to you: they are explicit!
-Above, we wrap tree `INSERT` queries into a single transaction.
+Above, we wrap three `INSERT` queries into a single transaction.
 You can use save-points, rollbacks, or whatever you want.
-Note that not all expressions can be in a transaction.
-Say, the `CREATE TABLE` one cannot and thus is out from the transaction scope.
+Note that some expressions can be in a transaction, for example `CREATE DATABASE`.

-For granular transaction control, split your complex changes on two or three files named like this:
+For granular transaction control, split your complex changes on two or more files named like this:

 ```